vojtechruz/vojtechruzicka-blog/src/posts/javascript-this-keyword/index.md

 john.greet(['Jane', 'James', 'Jill']);
 ```

-This works, but there are more solutions, which we\'ll cover later.
+This works, but there are more solutions, which we'll cover later.
 For now, keep in mind that *this* points to the owner object ONLY when you call the method through the object:

 ```javascript
 john.greet(); //finally works
 ```

 If you take the very same method and call it in a different way, this will be different.
-Let\'s say we store the method to a variable and then invoke it.
+Let's say we store the method to a variable and then invoke it.
 Suddenly, when it is not called on an object, it is just an ordinary function and, as we know, the function's this points to the global object.

 ```javascript
 var greetingFunction = john.greet;